 - Create as much as possible characters and the conversation in the script

-K-12 and Pre-school students are always big fans of Cartoons because they are fascinating, fun and beautiful.
-Hence, the key of an animation script for children is fun.
+K-12 and Pre-school students are always big fans of Cartoons because they are fascinating, fun, and beautiful.
+Hence, the key to an awesome animation script for children is fun.
 Humourous characters and conversations can help your script become more natural storytelling and interesting.

 - Go for Anthropomorphism